Cults and Relationships with Narcissists

 OR:

-2. To decide they matter enough to take responsibility for their own wellbeing by ending an unhealthy relationship or group affiliation, no matter how challenging that road is.
+2. To decide they matter enough to take responsibility for their own wellbeing by ending an unhealthy relationship or group affiliation, no matter how challenging that path is.

 Pruneaux, Tranche, Feuille by Louis Soutter